Minerva Mayor's Court

 Classification: Fourth Degree (M-4)

-Length of Imprisonment: up to 30 days
+Length of Imprisonment: Up to 30 days

 Fine: $0 – $250.00